 As the name suggests, it’s the old railway goods shed on the now closed Tetbury to Kemble railway line.
 There’s a lot of information about the old railway in the goods shed along with old photos and track plans etc.

 The arts centre hosts talks, shows films, has afternoon piano recitals and exhibits the work from local artists.
-Some evenings bands (rock) are playing.
-There’s also a cafe called The Whistle Stop Cafe that has a huge range of cakes and drinks.
+Various bands play throughout the year.
+There’s a cafe called The Whistle Stop Cafe that has a huge range of cakes and drinks.

 On Saturdays there’s usually a small fruit and veg market outside the building.